gardener/gardener/docs/usage/control_plane_migration.md

 # Control Plane Migration

+## Preconditions

+To be able to use this feature you need to enable the feature gate `SeedChange` in your `garden-apiserver` by adding the following command flag: `--feature-flags=SeedChange=true`.

+Also, the involved Seeds need to have enabled BackupBuckets.

 ## ShootState

 `ShootState` is an API resource which stores non-reconstructible state and data required to completely recreate a `Shoot`'s control plane on a new `Seed`.
 The `ShootState` resource is created on `Shoot` creation in its `Project` namespace and the required state/data is persisted during `Shoot` creation or reconciliation.